stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

-passed a planetary tipping point, not in terms of the habitability of the planet biosphere wise, but the habitability of some areas for short periods of time that are enough to cause migrations of people that cause resource pressures that cause wars, that cause [[supply chain]] issues. there's a lot of very near term things that can start to cause breakdown of the world systems that meet people's needs that happen at the interface of a lot of these areas, not just one of them going catastrophic on its own. nate hagens: how would you like to lay some breadcrumbs and a teaser for our next episode?
+passed a planetary tipping point, not in terms of the habitability of the planet biosphere wise, but the habitability of some areas for short periods of time that are enough to cause migrations of people that cause resource pressures that cause wars, that cause [[supply chain]] issues. there's a lot of very near term things that can start to cause breakdown of the [[world system|world systems]] that meet people's needs that happen at the interface of a lot of these areas, not just one of them going catastrophic on its own. nate hagens: how would you like to lay some breadcrumbs and a teaser for our next episode?
 [6475](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=6475.98s)